Roan-Knoesen/shooter-microfrontends/README.md

 # ShooterMicrofrontends

-## This is the project setup:
+## The project setup
 - Java JDK 22.0.1
 - Springboot 3.3.0
 - Apache Maven 3.9.6
+- Postgress DB
 - Angular 18.1.1
 - Node 22.6.0
-- Postgress DB

-## This is example I followed to build the application:
+## This is example I followed to build the application
 (https://nx.dev/recipes/angular/dynamic-module-federation-with-angular)

-## Steps followed:
+## Steps followed
 Creating my workspace using this command: `npx create-nx-workspace shooter-microfrontends`

 Pick the Angular stack, Integrated Monorepo layout and the webpack bundle, choose default for the rest of the promts